CsabaConsulting/csaba.page/_posts/blog/2020-04-02-wearos-watch-faces.md

   - It only consist of complications, complete freedom of configurability
   - A main goal is to preserve battery and also decrease installation size, so there's no background image.
 Resources are vectorial.

-Let me know what you think below!
+Let me know what you think about them!